epiphenomena/ggi/README.md

 ## Structure

-- `_source/templates/` - HTML templates for the site
+- `_source/public/templates/` - Public HTML templates for the site
+- `_source/admin/templates/` - Admin HTML templates for the admin UI
-- `_source/resources/` - Static assets like CSS, JS, images
+- `_source/public/resources/` - Public static assets like CSS, JS, images
+- `_source/admin/resources/` - Admin static assets
 - `_source/data/` - JSON files for structured data
-- `_source/markdown/` - Markdown content files
+- `_source/content/` - Markdown content files

 ## Security

 - All file operations are restricted to the current directory and subdirectories
-- Form submissions require a secret token for authentication
+- Admin section protected by HTTP Basic Authentication via .htaccess
-- The .htaccess file generated blocks access to source directories
+- The .htaccess file blocks access to source directories

 ## Development vs Production

 The library automatically detects if it's running as a CGI script or in development mode:
 - In development mode: runs as a web server for easy testing
-- As CGI: responds to POST requests with token authentication
+- As CGI: responds to form POSTs and AJAX requests in the admin section